 Unions proved instrumental in the anti-apartheid struggle and have played an outsized role in contemporary South African political life.
 However, deadly strikes in the country's lucrative platinum mining belt in 2012 and 2013 highlighted the negative side of union power in South Africa.
 A bitter rivalry between two mining unions comprised much of the violence at the mines, contributing to reduced output, slowed economic growth, and a downgrade of the country's sovereign debt.
 As of February 2013, there were 191 registered trade unions in South Africa.

-"The economy is very dependent on primary and primary-processed products," says Zavareh Rustomjee, an independent South African consultant and former adviser to the ministries of Trade and Industry and Minerals and Energy.
+"The economy is very dependent on primary and primary-processed products," says Zavareh Rustomjee, an independent South African consultant and former adviser to the Ministry of Trade and Industry and the Ministry of Minerals and Energy.
 "The productive capacity of the country is linked to mining and mineral processing," Rustomjee says.

 Yet South African industry has not invested in labor-intensive facilities that would use the raw commodities to develop secondary products and bolster its domestic market.
 South Africa has failed to implement a "well-targeted industrial policy aimed at light manufacturing," says Brookings' Agbor.
 The lack of a solid industrial base has allowed the market to be flooded with inexpensive goods from India and China.
 Agbor believes that if South Africa invested more in textiles and light manufacturing, it could help to alleviate youth unemployment and move the country along a path toward more equitable growth.

-The growth trajectory is "based on a dependence on heavy manufacturing, the resources sector, and foreign equity to finance the current account deficit," the University of Cape Town's Bhorat says in an April 2013 interview with Agbor.
-Bhorat calls for developing a "more labor intensive and competitive growth path" by focusing on supply- and demand-side policies, increased wages, and deregulated product markets.
-"Africa's largest economy remains locked into a low-growth trap within a continent with some of the world's fastest-growing economies," Bhorat adds.
+The growth trajectory is "based on a dependence on heavy manufacturing, the resources sector, and foreign equity to finance the current account deficit," the University of Cape Town's Bhorat said in an April 2013 interview with Agbor.
+Bhorat called for developing a "more labor intensive and competitive growth path" by focusing on supply- and demand-side policies, increased wages, and deregulated product markets.
+"Africa's largest economy remains locked into a low-growth trap within a continent with some of the world's fastest-growing economies," Bhorat added.

 Under such circumstances, South Africa risks getting left behind as growth in other African countries accelerates, some experts say.
 The sub-Saharan African region grew by 5.3 percent in 2012 and is projected to grow by at least the same figure in 2013, according to the International Monetary Fund.
 In 1994, South Africa comprised 50 percent of sub-Saharan Africa's GDP, while today it makes up only 35 percent, Rhodes's Keeton says.
 Nigeria, Keeton says, poses the biggest threat to South Africa's dominant economic position on the continent and its attendant political weight in Africa and around the globe.
 Nigeria's economy grew by 7.3 percent in 2011, was down to 6.3 percent in 2012, and is projected to return to growth above 7 percent in 2013, the IMF predicts.

-Still, it is clear that South Africa is falling short of its full economic potential--both on the continent and vis-à-vis other major global south countries.
-While South Africa joined the informal BRIC group (now BRICS) of leading developing nations--Brazil, Russia, India, and China--in early 2011, its economy is quite limited compared to these other emerging markets.
-South Africa, unlike Nigeria, was not included in Goldman Sachs's 2005 "Next Eleven" prediction of the largest economies beside BRIC states that could significantly impact the global economy.
-This indicates "skepticism about its ability to match economic potential with its hitherto inflated political influence on the global stage," writes Queen's University's Stefan Andreasson in a 2011 essay for Third World Quarterly (PDF).
+Still, it is clear that South Africa is falling short of its full economic potential—both on the continent and vis-ŗ-vis other major global south countries.
+While South Africa joined the informal BRIC group (now BRICS) of leading developing nations—Brazil, Russia, India, and China—in early 2011, its economy is quite limited compared to these other emerging markets.
+South Africa, unlike Nigeria, was not included in Goldman Sachs's 2005 "Next Eleven" prediction of the largest economies beside BRIC states that could significantly affect the global economy.
+This indicates "skepticism about its ability to match economic potential with its hitherto inflated political influence on the global stage," wrote Queen's University's Stefan Andreasson in a 2011 essay for Third World Quarterly [PDF].